Business Car, Great Northern St. Paul Shops, 1905

 The business car traveled from coast to coast as Louis Hill promoted the growth of the Great Northern Railway year round.
 In addition to business, the #A-22 was also the preferred method of transportation for Hill family vacations and hunting trips.

 After forty-three years in business car service, from 1905 until 1948, the Great Northern #A-22 was converted to work service in 1950.
 Though the #A-22 had had a tremendous number of upgrades over the years, including the addition of electricity, the application of steel sheathing and a steel under-frame, the introduction and improved reliability of the automobile had outdated the use of private business cars.
 After entering work service, the #A-22 was renumbered #03132 and has remained so to this day.

 In 1970, the Great Northern merged with the Northern Pacific and CB&Q to form the Burlington Northern.
 Having outlived its use in work service, the former #A-22 was donated to Mid-Continent by BN in 1972.

 After arrival at North Freedom it the #A-22 was donated, it was utilized for a brief time as the Mid-Continent office in the early 1980’s.
 Since then, the #A-22 has been stored on the Mid-Continent grounds patiently awaiting restoration.

-June of 2005 will mark the 100th birthday of the #A-22.
-In honor of this milestone, plans for the restoration of the Great Northern #A-22 are now underway.
+The car is presently awaiting a complete restoration but in the meantime the car is on public display in the Laurence Dorcy Coach Shed#2 building.
 Plans include restoring the business car to its original wood car form and recreating the interior, including the automobile storage space.